realm/realm-dart-samples/flutter_flexible_sync/README.md

 # Realm Flutter SDK

-The Realm Flutter package is `realm` and it is available in [pub.dev](https://pub.dev/packages/realm)
+The Realm Flutter package is `realm` and it is available at [pub.dev](https://pub.dev/packages/realm)

 # Environment